move-language/move/language/documentation/book/src/structs-and-resources.md

 - The fields of a struct are only accessible inside the module that defines the struct.

-Following these rules, if you want to modify your struct outside the module, you will need to provide publis APIs for them.
+Following these rules, if you want to modify your struct outside the module, you will need to provide public APIs for them.
 The end of the chapter contains some examples of this.

 However, struct _types_ are always visible to another module or script: